 - lead to better water quality in degraded rivers and lakes

 - reduce litigation by setting statutory requirements for national bottom lines

-- ensure consistency in describing and measuring freshwater values
+- provide consistency in describing and measuring freshwater values

 - encourage community engagement in freshwater planning and decisions

-- ensure consistent accounting for all water takes and sources of contaminants so we know how much water is available and how it might be used more efficiently.
+- require consistent accounting for all water takes and sources of contaminants so we know how much water is available and where contaminants in water bodies originate.